 - Public liability incidents

-These claims typically involve a death resulting from another party’s wrongful act or fault due to breach of duty of care.
+These claims typically involve a death resulting from another party’s wrongful act or fault due to breach of duty of care, and can include wrongful death claims linked to medical negligence.

 Examples of Fatal Medical Negligence Claims